-1999 was quite the year for quality music, given all the 20th anniversaries we’re celebrating, and it’s arguably the peak year when it comes to rock and metal videos.
+1999 was quite the year for quality music, given all the 20th anniversaries we were celebrating in 2019, and it’s arguably the peak year when it comes to rock and metal videos.
 From high-concept and big-budget to cheap and cheery outright silliness, the whole gamut was run by Kerrang!’s favourite bands and it’s made for an unforgettable collection, many of which still feature regularly on music television, testifying to just how damn good they are.
 These are our favourites.

 Foo Fighters – Learn To Fly